gr0uch/simulacra/README.md

 })
 ```

-The mount function gets run before a node is replaced, and the unmount function gets run before a node is removed.
-If there is no return value, then it's assumed that the specified node will be appended.
-It's possible to return a different node in the mount function, which enables heterogeneous collections.
+A mutator function can be determined to be an insert, mutate, or remove operation based on whether the value and previous value is `null` or `undefined`:

+- Value but not previous value: insert operation.
+- Value and previous value: mutate operation.
+- No value: remove operation.

-There is a special case for the mount function: if the bound node is the same as its parent, it is a mutator function and no return value is accepted, its value will not be iterated over, and no index will be passed.
-After the initial mount of the parent node, the mutator function works on the live DOM node.
+There is a special case for the mutator function: if the bound node is the same as its parent, its value will not be iterated over, and no index will be passed.

 ## Benchmarks